 Anxiety And Sex: Tips For Managing Your Nervousness

+For some people, anxiety and sex can go hand-in-hand.
+If you experience anxiety, the idea of sex may trigger fear or even panic.
 Feelings of nervousness around sex may emerge due to various reasons.
 Some people may feel insecure due to body image concerns.
 Others may feel nervous about whether their sexual performance will satisfy their partner’s desires.
 Whatever uneasiness you may be experiencing around sex, certain tips can help you to manage your nervousness.

 Past sexual abuse can also contribute to anxiety around sexual intimacy.
 You may consider processing what you have experienced with a licensed mental health professional.
 If you feel comfortable, opening up your partner could also help them understand you better and determine how to best support you.

 You don’t necessarily have to have intercourse with your partner to be intimate.
-Some people are nervous about vaginal intercourse, but they might be open to the idea of other types of sex.
-There are many ways that you can be intimate with your partner without having sex.
+Some people are nervous about penetrative intercourse, but they might be open to the idea of other types of sex.
+There are likewise many ways that you can be intimate with your partner without having sex.
 Even cuddling or kissing can help you to feel a sense of closeness with your significant other.

 You might also think about ways to strengthen your emotional bond, whether through carving out the time for meaningful conversations or continuing to learn more about each other.
 Prioritizing emotional intimacy can help to grow your relationship as well.